chroniclesofcode/chroniqueue/README.md

 of optimizations that basically render the SPSC queue to take 2 milliseconds - I'm assuming it caches values of my loop and doesn't even run them at all or something, I'll have to investigate why the speedup is so dramatic.

+To test the validity of this, we create one SPSC queue with two threads on it at the same time.
+One will push integers to it, one will pop integers off it, and sum them all together.
+We will see if any integers are 'lost' during the many transactions.